nliulab/AutoScore/README.md

 * Ning Y, Li S, Ong ME, Xie F, Chakraborty B, Ting DS, Liu N. [A novel interpretable machine learning system to generate clinical risk scores: An application for predicting early mortality or unplanned readmission in a retrospective cohort study](https://doi.org/10.1371/journal.pdig.0000062).
 PLOS Digital Health 2022; 1(6): e0000062.

 ## Clinical application
-A collection of clinical applications using AutoScore and its extensions can be found in [this page](https://github.com/nliulab/AutoScore/blob/master/README_Paper.md).
-This application list is categorized according to medical specialties and is updated regularly.
+[This page](https://github.com/nliulab/AutoScore/blob/master/README_Paper.md) provides a collection of clinical applications using AutoScore and its extensions.
+The application list is categorized according to medical specialties and is updated regularly.
 However, due to the manual process of updating, we are unable to keep track of all publications.

 ## Contact